There are two questions people ask themselves when they think about long-term care.

 Here are two real-life examples of customers I’ve worked with to secure long-term care.
 Quick disclaimer: all premiums and coverages are subject to the individual, of course!

 Customer 1 (female, age 69, no tobacco use, in excellent health) secured a traditional long-term care policy for approximately $300/month.
 The policy would pay $6,000/month for five years.
 The premium is fixed for one year at a time and builds no residual value—just straight long-term care coverage.

 Customer 2 (female, age 60) requested a hybrid long-term care policy.
 The hybrid policy provides long-term care coverage but provides a death benefit and cash value if the long-term care benefits are not used.
 The premium is fixed and cannot go up.
 This customer paid a one-time premium of $65,000 with a 100% return of premium feature and no surrender charge.

 I hope this article can open a discussion between you and your loved ones about long-term care.
 Go through these questions together, and then take the next step.
-Give me a call at 423-318-5816 or contact me online to discuss your options for giving you and your family peace of mind about the future.
+Contact us to discuss your options for giving you and your family peace of mind about the future.